WHAT WE DO

 - Online In-Depth Talk-Through of the Underscore: by many teachers from across the world, discussing the Phases, Connections, and Aspects of the Underscore.

 - GUS Practice (the main event): supporting 70+ GUS sites around the world dancing (mostly simultaneously) a 4-hour Underscore.

 - “Catch-All” Zoom: Underscore practice online (hosted by Nancy Hughes and Colleen Bartley) during the GUS time frame.
 The “Catch-All” is considered a virtual global GUS Site, including both individuals and other GUS Sites, during the GUS practice time.

 - Meta-Sharing (on Zoom): sharings from the GUS practice, Underscore discussion, Underscore visions/ideas, and Nancy Stark Smith teachings — with some movement time and a score to focus the sharings.

-GUS also supports the legacy of Nancy Stark Smith’s work, including events and Nancy’s website.
-In addition, GUS sells CQ dance kneepads, CI Sourcebooks, and Mike Vargas’ 86 Aspects of Composition Cards, and gives a portion of the proceeds to Contact Quarterly (CQ), an online dance newsletter/resource/archive/digital-store website for Contact Improvisation, dance improvisation, contemporary dance, somatics, and other related work.
-CQ closed its office and stopped selling these items on December 1, 2020.
-Now Wesleyan University Press is selling many of the books CQ used to sell, including Nancy’s book, Caught Falling.
+The GUS Store sells CQ dance kneepads, and Mike Vargas’ 86 Aspects of Composition Cards, and gives a portion of the proceeds to Contact Quarterly (CQ), an online dance newsletter/resource/archive/digital-store website for Contact Improvisation, dance improvisation, contemporary dance, somatics, and other related work.
+In addition, GUS also supports Underscore, Contact Improvisation, Contact Quarterly (CQ), and the legacy of Nancy Stark Smith.